Spring Cloud Tutorials – Introduction to Spring Cloud Config Server

 management.security.enabled=false

-We have configured the url of configuration server using spring.cloud.config.uri property.
-Also we have specified the application name using spring.application.name property.
+We have configured the URL of the configuration server using the spring.cloud.config.uri property.
+We have also specified the application name using the spring.application.name property.

-Note that the value of spring.application.name property should match with base filename (catalogservice) in config-repo.
+Note that the value of the spring.application.name property should match the base filename (catalogservice) in config-repo.

 Now run the following catalog-service main entry point class: